 Many of our pupils with SEND have their needs met as part of high quality first teaching.
 This means they do not go out of the room or do different work, but the staff adapt, provide different resources, additional time, pre or post teaching or additional support to enable the pupil to access the same learning as their peers.
-This is called differentiation.
+This is called adaptive teaching.

-Differentiation in lessons is common and many children in a class will have their own resources or equipment.
+Adaptations in lessons are common and many children in a class will have their own resources or equipment.
 This helps children with SEND to feel that they are not different to the rest of the class.